yasmin0988/Product-receipt/README.md

 Product Receipt Program

-This Python program manages a list of products, stores them in an SQLite database, and displays expired products in a simple GUI using Tkinter.
+A simple Python program that manages products, stores them in an SQLite database, and displays expired products in a GUI using Tkinter.

 Features

-Stores product information (title, brand, price, expiration date) in SQLite.
+Store product information (title, brand, price, expiration date) in SQLite.

-Checks for expired products automatically.
+Automatically check for expired products.

-Displays expired products in a Tkinter window.

-Uses a clean and simple GUI interface.
+Display expired products in a clean and simple GUI.

 Requirements